daniellanner/parrot-hook/README.md

 ## Limitations
 - This entire thing was hacked together and not properly tested yet so expect some bugs.
-- Relative links in the generated table are not resolved.
 - use of **powershell** sh command limits platform to Windows, to work around the issue download python script to your machine and call directly from pre-commit file
+- requires python to be installed and "python" cmd command to be set in PATH